prmiles/pymcmcstat/CONTRIBUTING.md

 # Guidelines for Contributing

 Individual or groups are very welcome to contribute to pymcmcstat.
-There are 4 main ways of contributing to the pymcmcstat project:
+There are four main ways of contributing to the pymcmcstat project:

-* Adding new or improved functionality to the existing codebase
+1. Adding new or improved functionality to the existing codebase
-* Fixing outstanding issues with the existing codebase.
+2. Fixing outstanding issues with the existing codebase.
-* Contributing or improving the documentation (`doc`)
+3. Contributing or improving the documentation (`doc`)
-* Submitting issues related to bugs or desired enhancements
+4. Submitting issues related to bugs or desired enhancements

 # Opening issues